 - Swollen lymph nodes.
 If the abscess isn’t treated quickly, your lymph nodes may begin to swell at an attempt to fight off the existing infection.
 While the swelling is easily treated with an antibiotic regimen, this only temporarily addresses the abscess issue.
 Without proper removal of the abscess, the infection will only resurface.

 - Sepsis.
 If for any reason, the lingering abscess is left untreated, the patient may endure sepsis.
 This condition causes your immune system to react in areas that reach beyond the location of the abscess.
 For example, sepsis caused by a tooth infection, could lead to drops in blood pressure or septic shock.
 Thus, when any oral ailment plagues your mouth—even something seemingly minor, like a broken tooth—take care to visit the dentist.
 Early treatment prevents long-term effects.

 Lake Forest Dental Arts Provides Restorative Dentistry

 Don’t leave a broken tooth untreated, call Dr. Fondriest instead.
 With a visit to his dental practice, Dr. Fondriest can address your dental ailment correct it in no time.
-To schedule an appointment with our Lake Forest, IL dental practice, call (847) 234-0517.
+To schedule an appointment with our dental practice, call (847) 234-0517.
 Also, visit our website for services, testimonials, and before-and-after gallery.
-Dr. Fondriest and his staff welcome patients from all surrounding cities.
+Dr. Fondriest and his staff welcome patients from all surrounding cities of Chicago.